-The local authorities in the Wellington Region are working together to develop a Wellington Regional Strategy to plan how to build an internationally competitive region and to ensure sustainable economic prosperity and quality of life, with particular emphasis on the next 10-20 years.
+In response to a request by the District and City Councils of Wellington Region, Greater Wellington Regional Council has set up a Wellington Regional Strategy committee to act as the keeper of the Wellington Regional Strategy.
+The aim of the strategy is to build an internationally competitive region and to ensure sustainable economic prosperity and quality of life, with particular emphasis on the next 10-20 years.